sivamca2k6/full-stack-web-dev-nano-degree-udacity/README.md

 This project will give you a hands-on chance to practice and demonstrate what you've learned in this lesson, such as:

-• Implementing authentication and authorization in Flask
+• Implementing authentication and authorization using Auth0 in   Flask
 • Designing against key security principals
 • mplementing role-based control design patterns
 • Securing a REST API